COVID-19 pandemic: 2022

 On 1 January, Europe passed 100 million cases amidst a surge in the Omicron variant.
-Later that month on 14 January, the World Health Organization recommended two new treatments, Baricitinib, and Sotrovimab (although conditionally).
-Later on 24 January, it was reported that about 57% of the world had been infected by COVID-19, per the Institute for Health Metrics and Evaluation Model.

-On 6 March, it was reported that the total worldwide death count had surpassed 6 million people since the start of the pandemic.
-Some time later, on 6 July, it was reported that Omicron subvariants BA.4 and BA.5 had spread worldwide.

-On 21 October the United States surpassed 99 million cases of COVID-19, the most cases of any country.

-On 30 October, it was reported that worldwide 424 deaths occurred due to the virus, the lowest since 385 deaths were reported on 12 March 2020.
-17 November marked the three-year anniversary since health officials in China first detected COVID-19.
+Later that month, the WHO recommended the rheumatoid arthritis drug Baricitinib for severe or critical patients.
+It also recommended the monoclonal antibody Sotrovimab in patients with non-severe disease, but only those who are at highest risk of hospitalisation.

-Ghebreyesus of the WHO stated on 14 September 2022, that "[The world has] never been in a better position to end the pandemic", citing the lowest number of weekly reported deaths since March 2020.
+On 24 January, the Institute for Health Metrics and Evaluation estimated that about 57% of the world's population had been infected by COVID-19.
+By 6 March, it was reported that the total worldwide death count had surpassed 6 million people.
+By 6 July, Omicron subvariants BA.4 and BA.5 had spread worldwide.
+WHO Director-General Tedros Ghebreyesus stated on 14 September 2022, that "[The world has] never been in a better position to end the pandemic", citing the lowest number of weekly reported deaths since March 2020.
 He continued, "We are not there yet.
 But the end is in sight—we can see the finish line".

+On 21 October, the United States surpassed 99 million cases of COVID-19, the most cases of any country.
+By 30 October, the worldwide daily death toll was 424, the lowest since 385 deaths were reported on 12 March 2020.
+17 November marked the three-year anniversary since health officials in China first detected COVID-19.
-On 11 November, the World Health Organization reported that deaths since the month of February have dropped 90 percent.
-Director-General Tedros Adhanom Ghebreyesus said this was "cause for optimism".
-On 3 December, the World Health Organization indicated that, "at least 90% of the world's population has some level of immunity to Sars-CoV-2".
-On 21 December, data from China's health authorities revealed that 248 million people, nearly 18 percent of its population, had been infected within just the first 20 days of December, as China abruptly halted its stringent lockdown measures.

-On 29 December 2022, the U.S. joined Italy, Japan, Taiwan and India in requiring negative COVID-19 test results from all people traveling from China due to the new surge in cases, while the EU refused similar measures, stating that the BF7 omicron variant had already spread throughout Europe without becoming dominant.
+On 11 November, the WHO reported that deaths since the month of February had dropped 90 per cent.
+Director-General Tedros said this was "cause for optimism".
+On 3 December, the WHO indicated that, "at least 90% of the world's population has some level of immunity to Sars-CoV-2".
+In early December, China began lifting some of its most stringent lockdown measures.
+Subsequent data from China's health authorities revealed that 248 million people, nearly 18 per cent of its population, had been infected in the first 20 days of that month.
+On 29 December, the US joined Italy, Japan, Taiwan and India in requiring negative COVID-19 test results from all people travelling from China due to the new surge in cases.
+The EU refused similar measures, stating that the BF7 omicron variant had already spread throughout Europe without becoming dominant.